zocker-160/ifm/doc/language.rst

 pushes the specified style onto the style list.
 This style becomes the current style.
 Any IFM objects declared while a style list is in force will by default be output in those styles.
-Any variable setting is by default in the current style (though you can specify a particular style using the ``in style`` clause.
+Any variable setting is by default in the current style (though you can specify a particular style using the :keyword:`in style` clause.

 The command::